What is on-demand transport?

 Leila Frances, Keolis Downer Chairwoman, said of the projects;

-“We are excited to collaborate with Transport for New South Wales to transform the NSW public transport network by implementing innovative on-demand transport services.
+“We are excited to collaborate with Transport for New South Wales and the South Australian Department of Planning, Transport and Infrastructure in implementing innovative on-demand transport services.
 By providing better ways to travel we aim to make public transport the first choice for people while increasing efficiency of operations and enhancing passenger experience.”

 For more information, download our latest brochure On Demand Transport.